International Religious Freedom Act of 1998: Scope and substance of the Act

 As per the Act, the Congress and the President are obligated to take into account the various issues of religious freedom while developing the country's foreign policy.
 Under Title I of the Act, a permanent infrastructure within the State Department is created for dealing with religious issues.
 This is known as the Office of International Religious Freedom, headed by the Ambassador at Large for International Religious Freedom, who wields the authority to negotiate on behalf of the President with other governments, and oversees the Annual Report and the designation of Countries of Particular Concern (CPC).
 Title I also details the composition of the Annual Report on International Religious Freedom.
+The Act directs the state Department to monitor religious freedom worldwide and issue the annual report.
 Title II creates the Commission on International Religious Freedom and Title III a special advisor to the president on international religious freedom within the National Security Council.
 The crux of the Act lies in Title IV.
 Title IV details the requirement that the President annually review and determine whether any country has met the CPC threshold, based in international human rights law, of "engaging in or tolerating particularly severe violations of religious freedom".
 Any designation then leads to a series of negotiations and consultations resulting in a number of possible actions available to the president, in consultation of the secretary of state, the ambassador at large, the National Security Council special advisor, and the commission, design a response to those countries.
 In practice this authority of the President is delegated to the Secretary of State and the Ambassador.